nrfconnect/sdk-nrf/doc/nrf/scripts.rst

 Scripts
 #######

-Nordic Semiconductor provides scripts that can be used with our libraries and sample applications.
+Nordic Semiconductor provides scripts that can be used with libraries, samples, and applications in the |NCS|.

 Here you can find documentation for these scripts.